-When a homeowner or business in the U.S. installs solar panels, they will typically become a net metering customer.
+When a homeowner or business in the U.S. installs solar panels, they typically become a net metering customer.
 Net metering is a policy used throughout most of the country that credits solar customers for excess solar energy they feed into the electricity grid:

 - Net Usage: This represents the total electricity consumption minus the total amount of electricity sent back to the grid by the solar installation.
-Net usage may be represented differently for customers on a time of use (TOU) rate plan.
+Net usage may be represented differently for customers on a Time-of-Use (TOU) rate plan.
 This is because the utility separates the day into “peak” and “off peak” hours, and charges different rates for energy used during each time period.
 In this case, net usage may be split into “Net Peak Usage” and “Net Off-Peak Usage.”

 About Solar PV Education 101

-Article 1: The Beginner’s Guide to Solar Energy
+Part 1: The Beginner’s Guide to Solar Energy (Updated 11/9/2022)

-Article 2: How a Photovoltaic System Produces Electricity
+Part 2: How a Photovoltaic System Produces Electricity (Updated 11/10/2022)

-Article 3: Reading Your Electricity Bill: A Beginner’s Guide
+Part 3: Reading Your Electricity Bill: A Beginner’s Guide (Updated 11/15/2022)

-Article 4: How to Size a PV System from an Electricity Bill
+Part 4: How to Size a PV System from an Electricity Bill (Updated 12/9/2022)

-Article 5: Shade Losses for PV Systems, and Techniques to Mitigate Them
+Part 5: Shade Losses for PV Systems, and Techniques to Mitigate Them (Updated 12/12/2022)

-Article 6: The Basic Principles that Guide PV System Costs
+Part 6: The Basic Principles that Guide PV System Costs (Updated 12/13/2022)